-Here are the first steps before you sit down to actually apply:
+Here are the first steps before you sit down to apply:

 Connecting With An Agent

-Before you begin applying, you will want to connect with an experienced independent insurance agent specializing in life insurance products.
-I always recommend using an independent agent, otherwise known as a broker like us, who represents all the most competitive life insurance companies.
-Brokers will definitely help you receive the lowest premiums possible.
+Before you apply, you will want to connect with an experienced independent insurance agent specializing in life insurance products.
+I recommend using an independent agent, a broker like us, representing all the most competitive life insurance companies.
+Brokers will help you receive the lowest premiums possible.

 What Type of Policy Should You Apply for?

 If you wish to have life insurance for the rest of your life, then a permanent plan design such as Universal Life insurance will be excellent.
-Normally about 90% of life insurance applicants purchase term insurance because of its affordability and practicality.
+About 90% of life insurance applicants normally purchase term insurance because of its affordability and practicality.